andrewilf/Battleship/README.md

 - JQuery
 - JQueryUI

-# Areas to improve on:
+# Areas to improve on/wish list:
-- A lot of redundant code to be removed
 - Clean up class declarations
 - Use WebAudioAPI rather than Audio objects for better audio control
-- Preload all the fx and img assets at the start for better performance
+- Preload all the fx and img assets at the start
 - Improve the CSS to work on multiple monitor sizes
-- Use BootStrap for better CSS
-- Increase sensitivity of the mouse wheel to rotate the ship
+- Increase sensitivity of the function for rotating ships
 - Better "About" page

-# Feature wish list:
-- front, middle, rear images to place for ship
+- Give ship sprites with a front, middle, and back segment
-- harder AI
+- harder AI which attacks around areas they have landed successful hits
 - ~~better audio mixing~~
-- Have different game modes
+- Implement different game modes
-- Have an options menu using modal
+- Implement an options menu
-- Fix the errors which appear for the gh page version of the game
-- Hard-code less aspects of the game
+- Hard code less aspects of the game

 # Patch Notes:
 - v 1.1: Audio edited to not destroy your eardrums if playing with headphones